 Code Fever is a nonprofit organization based in Miami that serves to inspire young people of color to create their own tech enterprises and become leaders across STEM fields.
 The foundation offers coding and other tech programs, as well as entrepreneur mentorships, to help these students feel confident in their goals.
 “The talent and the demand are there,” says Hatcher.

 She is also the founder and president of Black Tech Week, a six-day conference taking place September 25th through the 30th that works to connect emerging young innovators with startups and companies from across the U.S. The event has attracted thousands since its establishment in 2015 and continues to grow.
-Black Tech Week recently received a $2.1M grant from the Knight Foundation that will serve to expand the program’s resources and outreach over the next three years.
+Black Tech Week recently received a $1.2 million grant from the Knight Foundation that will serve to expand the program’s resources and outreach over the next three years.